Falcatus: Description

 This fish was quite small, only getting to around 25–30 cm or 10-12 inches long.
-This is about as big as some of the smallest sharks around today, like the pygmy laternshark.
-Falcatus was a chondricthian known as a "cladodont-toothed stethacanthid holocephalan".
+This is about as big as some of the smallest sharks around today, like the pygmy lanternshark.
+Falcatus was a chondrichthyan known as a "cladodont-toothed stethacanthid holocephalan".
 The first material known from the genus were the prominent fin spines that curve anteriorly over the head of the animal.
 When first described in 1883 from the St. Louis Limestone, these remains were given the name Physonemus falcatus.
-However, in 1985, fossils of a new type of condrichthyan from Montana were described that displayed a high degree of sexual dimorphism.
+However, in 1985, fossils of a new type of chondrichthyan from Montana were described that displayed a high degree of sexual dimorphism.
 The same spines that were previously named P. falcatus were found on one of the morphs, identified as the male due to the presence of valvae.

 Classification

 Despite often being called a shark, Falcatus and its relatives were part of the order Symmoriiformes, which itself was part of the subclass Holocephali.
 This means that this fish was more closely related to Chimaeras than to true sharks.
-Other members of its family include Ozarcus from the Carboniferous of Arkansas, and Cretacladoides from the Cretaceous of Austria.
+Other members of its family include Ozarcus from the Carboniferous of Arkansas, and potentially Cretacladoides from the Cretaceous of Austria.